Estimated reading time: 42 minutes

 What You’ll Find: Conveying the idea that style is far more than clothes, the blog brings you style guides, reviews, accessories and seasonal picks, plus everything else from picking fragrances to skincare.

 Our Favorites: The perfectly-tailored suits that Brian sports – endless fashion inspo for office-goers who aim to look impeccable.

 Catherine Summers is a UK based blogger with a flair for fun and quirky, colorful fashion.
 She says: ‘I write the blog to encourage women of all ages to ditch those crazy notions of “age-appropriate” dressing.’
 From funky animal print maxis to all things orange-hued and groovy shades, Catherine is not afraid of color, patterns, and mix & matching.

-Our Favorites: Catherine’s self-declared ‘maximalist office outfits’.
+Our Favorites: The boldness in mixing prints. the explosion of color.
+Plus, Catherine’s self-declared ‘maximalist office outfits’.

 When you need a little boost and inspo ahead of the shopping session, this next blog is here to help.
 Kim France’s blog Girls of a Certain Age is ‘about figuring out a new and somewhat tweaked way to look chic and distinctive and sexy—because, as a wise person once said, the older you get, the dumber cool looks’.